 Because of the strong potential of unwanted consequences involved in drug and alcohol misuse, administrative, medical, and psychiatric help for students and employees having alcohol or other drug problems are available on a confidential basis.
-NC State Campus Health (919-515-2563) and Counseling Center (919-515-2423) provides treatment, counseling, and referrals for students seeking help with substance use concerns.
-Students can also contact Prevention Services for a free screening at http://prevention.dasa.ncsu.edu or call 919-515-4405.
-In addition, students can access "Pack Recovery," which helps students in recovery from substance use disorders by providing various support services and resources.
-Information for Pack Recovery can be found at https://prevention.dasa.ncsu.edu/packrecovery/.
+Campus Health (919-515-2563) and the Counseling Center (919-515-2423) provide treatment, counseling, and referrals for students seeking help with substance use concerns.
+Students can also contact Prevention Services for a free confidential screening at Prevention Services or 919-515-4405.
+In addition, students can access "Pack Recovery," which helps students wanting to reduce their use or who are in recovery from substance use disorders by providing various support services and resources.
+Information for Pack Recovery can be found at Pack Recovery | Prevention Services or by calling 919-515-4186.
 The university's Faculty and Staff Assistance Program (FASAP), 866-467-0467, provides support, resources, information, and referrals for employees and their dependents.
-Persons who are experiencing problems with substance or alcohol use, either themselves or through their families, are encouraged to contact these resources within the university or use other resources such as family physicians, county mental health centers, Alcoholics or Narcotics Anonymous, and/or Al-Anon Family Groups.
+Persons who are experiencing problems with substance or alcohol use, either themselves or through their families, are encouraged to contact these resources within the university or use other resources such as family physicians, county mental health centers, Alcoholics or Narcotics Anonymous, and/or Al-Anon Family

+Groups.
 The university hopes that through our education and referral efforts we will be able to provide an effective means of dealing with the difficulties substance use can bring.

-LAWS RELATED TO UNLAWFUL POSSESSION OR DISTRIBUTION OF ILLEGAL DRUGS AND ALCOHOL
+LAWS AND SANCTIONS RELATED TO UNLAWFUL POSSESSION OR DISTRIBUTION OF ILLEGAL DRUGS AND ALCOHOL